stavank/Lagrange-SumOfFourSquares/README.md

 These programs are written in Parallel Java 2, a library develped by Prof. Alan Kaminsky - http://www.cs.rit.edu/~ark/ (Explanations and download instructions for Parallel Java 2 - http://www.cs.rit.edu/~ark/pj2.shtml )

+The sequential version runs on a single processor, whereas, the parallel version can be run on multi-core chip with any number of cores.

 This implemenation has the following characteristics :

 // Input is any integer